 The MET assessment effort addresses the achievement of Program Objectives and Outcomes by obtaining input from key constituencies:

-fulfilling the goals described in Objectives and Outcomes.
-MET
+MET Program is fulfilling the goals described in Objectives and Outcomes.
+MET Curriculum

-committees to address concerns or opportunities are reviewed by
+Recommendations from committees to address concerns or opportunities are reviewed

-the MET faculty for understanding and approval.
-When
+by the MET faculty for understanding and approval.
+When appropriate, recommendations

 A variety of assessment tools are used to gather input useful in identifying concerns or opportunities for Program improvement.
 The following Table shows the tools and the frequency of each.

 |Alumni survey||Every 3 years||Alumni (3 to 5 years out)|

 |Industry Advisory Board meetings||Once a year||Industry representatives, employers, and alumni|

 |Exit Interviews||Each Semester||Graduating Seniors|

 |Fundamentals of Engineering tests||Twice per year||MET students & graduates|